marijnh/Eloquent-JavaScript/19_paint.md

 {{index [file, access], "input (HTML tag)"}}

 To get access to a file on the user's computer, we need the user to select the file through a file input field.
-But I don't want the load button to look like a file input field, so we create the file input when the button is clicked and then pretend that this file input itself was clicked.
+But we don't want the load button to look like a file input field, so we create the file input when the button is clicked and then pretend that this file input itself was clicked.

 {{index "FileReader class", "img (HTML tag)", "readAsDataURL method", "Picture class"}}